Workshops - UK

 Drawing is fun!
 I run friendly and flexible workshops, built around a schedule that can be tuned to individual needs, and the final day is unstructured so I can cover anything you personally request.

-Don't miss this opportunity to join a small group of eight to ten artists in my own studio.
+Don't miss this opportunity to join a small group of six to eight artists in my own studio.
 I provide all the materials and we feed you - Jenny's lunches and our friend Ruth's cakes are legendary!

 These friendly workshops are designed for artists of all abilities, and lunches, paper, pencils and all other necessary supplies are included.